 If ERCOT identifies a Potential High Impact Outage, and the MP is not able to coordinate the outage to minimize economic impact or move it outside the 90 day window, ERCOT will test for reliability and then post the outage to the MIS on a “Potential High Impact Outage List” if it can be taken with no reliability problems.

 If ERCOT identifies a Potential High Impact Outage, and the MP is not able to coordinate the outage to minimize economic impact or move it outside the 90 day window, ERCOT will test for reliability and then estimate the cost of the outage.
-If the outage exceeds the economic criteria ERCOT will post the outage to the MIS on a “Potential High Impact Outage List” if it can be taken with no reliability problems.
+If the outage exceeds the economic criteria, ERCOT will post the outage to the MIS on a “Potential High Impact Outage List” if it can be taken with no reliability problems.

 If ERCOT identifies a Potential High Impact Outage, and the MP is not able to coordinate the outage to minimize economic impact or move it outside the 90 day window, ERCOT will estimate the cost of the outage.
-If the outage exceeds the economic criteria ERCOT will reject the outage.
+If the outage exceeds the economic criteria, ERCOT will reject the outage.
 Outages below the economic threshold will be evaluated using only the reliability criteria.

 ERCOT will not reject any MP submitted planned outage for an economic reason under Options 1 or 2.